|

 60 Minutes.
 Imagine casually throwing up your car keys; imagine

-your surprise when they don’t fall back into your hand.
-Physicists are
+your surprise when they don’t fall back down but, instead, just keep

-still scratching their heads.
+scratching their heads in bafflement.
 The New York Times on Jan 1,

 2002, reported: